Coronavirus scuppers Kumamon's 10th birthday party celebrations | The Japan Times

 Mascots like Kumamon are collectively known as yurukyara, which translates literally as “loose characters.”
 Their laid-back attitudes garner them fans who help promote the regions and businesses they represent.

-Kumamon was initially created in March 2010 to promote Kumamoto ahead of the launch of the Kyushu shinkansen bullet train service the following year.
+Kumamon was initially created in March 2010 to promote Kumamoto ahead of the launch of the Kyushu Shinkansen service the following year.

-But the opening ceremony and other promotional events were canceled after a massive earthquake and tsunami hit northeastern Japan on March 11, 2011, a day before the service was due to commence, so the character was used to support fundraising activities for the disaster instead.
+But the opening ceremony and other promotional events for the new bullet train line were canceled after a massive earthquake and tsunami hit northeastern Japan on March 11, 2011, a day before the service was due to commence, so the character was used to support fundraising activities for the disaster instead.

 When Kumamoto was devastated by deadly earthquakes in April 2016, the much-loved mascot also played an active role in promoting reconstruction efforts and lifting people’s spirits in affected areas.